 The hacker even patched the shell32.dll file in question to make it easier to launch the Easter egg, with news website Bleeping Computer posting the video on Vimeo.
 Albacore then shared another video of a Windows NT 4.0 Easter egg that was found in beta builds of NT 4.

 “Windows NT 4.0 betas contain their own variant of the Windows 95 Product Team easter egg.
 The revision found in builds 1130-1175 includes short but real credits which mention people like @davepl1968 — who these days runs the excellent Dave’s Garage YouTube channel,” Albacore tweeted.

-Other known Microsoft Easter Eggs include a hidden flight simulator and mini-game called “The Hall of Tortured Souls” that could be found in Microsoft Excel, a pinball game in Microsoft Word, and a hidden Magic 8 Ball toy simulation in Microsoft Access.
+Albacore’s finding is not alone.
+Other Microsoft easter eggs include a hidden flight simulator and mini-game called “The Hall of Tortured Souls” that could be found in Microsoft Excel, a pinball game in Microsoft Word, and a hidden Magic 8 Ball toy simulation in Microsoft Access.

 Even though Windows 95 has been long since gone, it’s still a fun and interesting experience to still find such Easter Eggs hidden somewhere in the “obsolete” platform.

 Article by Andrei Ene in early 2021, republished with corrections and updates in 2022.